Gas from Israel's Leviathan could reach markets by late 2019 -Noble manager

 “Despite those challenges, Noble believes that the Leviathan project can move forward based on domestic and export opportunities and because of the positive climate created by the natural gas framework.”

-Shares in Delek Group were up 4.7 percent in afternoon trade in Tel Aviv while Avner and Delek Drilling stock were both up 4 percent.

-Noble said last week it will slash its quarterly payout 44 percent and cut spending about 50 percent this year as the exploration and production company looks to save cash in a time of depressed crude prices.

-Earlier on Sunday the Leviathan partners said they had signed a deal to sell about $1.3 billion of gas over 18 years to Edeltech Group and its Turkish partner Zorlu Enerji for power plants they plan to build in Israel.
+Earlier on Sunday the Leviathan partners said they signed a deal to sell about $1.3 billion of gas over 18 years to Edeltech Group and its Turkish partner Zorlu Enerji for power plants they plan to build in Israel.
+(Reporting by Tova Cohen; editing by John Stonestreet)